jacob3141/kraken-bot/README.md

 # kraken-ethereum-bot
 Automatically sell and buy ethers on kraken.com.

 USE AT YOUR OWN RISK!
+SECURITY WARNING: THIS BOT RELIES ON THE KRAKEN_CLIENT GEM.
+PLEASE VERIFY THE AUTHENTICITY OF YOUR KRAKEN_CLIENT GEM BEFORE EVER EXECUTING THIS SCRIPT, SINCE IT DEALS WITH YOUR KRAKEN API KEYS.
+IF YOU DON'T KNOW WHAT I AM TALKING ABOUT, DO NOT USE THIS.

 License: AGPLv3